-In this tutorial, you will learn several takeaways that will help you write better components in React.js.
+In this tutorial, you will learn 10 tips that will help you write more performant ReactJS components.
 Before we get into the implementation details, it would be good to define what I would consider a badly defined component.
 First, when you load a page, if your component starts to feel a little sluggish, or, the whole page starts to freeze, then it's likely that you've done something wrong.
 Adding one instance of your component to a page is OK, but what happens if you add two or more?
 If you have encountered these types of issues, and want to learn some new techniques to solve them, then read on.

 If you have performance issues, then Chrome dev tools can be a lifesaver.
 If you look in the performance tab and record the performance of your page, you will be able to see a flame-graph of how your component behaves.
-Another useful tip is to use the React develop tool extension for Chrome to make sure that there are no props that are unexpectedly changing and causing components to render unnecessarily.
+You can use this flame graph to see if components are being re-rendered too many times.
+Another useful tip is to use the React developer extension for Chrome to make sure that there are no props that are unexpectedly changing and causing components to render unnecessarily.

 Think About The Type of Props You Pass Into A Component

-When passing props down, you also want to consider the prop types that are being passed into it.
+When passing props down into a component, you also want to consider the prop types that are being passed into it.
 Take the snippet below:

 Write Performant Components

 To prevent breaking referential equality between components, there are a few techniques you can follow.
-First, instead of passing a new object each time, you should pass in a property store in state, like so:
+First, instead of passing a new object each time, you should pass in individual properties and store them in state, like so:

-- Only store values in state that are used within the render method
+Only store values in the state that are used within the render method